 Pollen beetles (Coleoptera: Nitidulidae) are major pests of oilseed rape (Brassica napus L.) and other crucifers (Brassicaceae) in Europe, parts of North Africa and Asia, and North America (Williams, 2010).
 Based on studies with Brassicogethes aeneus F. 1775 (earlier Meligethes aeneus), to locate their larval host plants, pollen beetles are attracted to the colour of B. napus flowers (Giamoustaris and Mithen, 1996) and to plant volatiles, including isothiocyanates (Blight and Smart, 1999; Cook et al., 2002).
 Females lay their eggs in the flower buds and eat the pollen, which leads to bud abscission and blind stalks, thereby preventing the growth of pods and leading to considerable seed yield loss, particularly in the more damage-susceptible spring-sown crops (Cook et al., 2007; Keszthelyi, 2016; Seimandi-Corda et al., 2021).

 Chemical control of pollen beetles is currently achieved by insecticides (Mauchline et al., 2018), which is only effective and environmentally less damaging if timed to the mass occurrence of the beetles (Sáringer, 1990; Mauchline et al., 2018).
-Detection, forecast and monitoring of the occurrence of pollen beetles are generally done by yellow water pan traps, sticky chromotropic yellow traps (Mauchline et al., 2018) and non-sticky fluorescent yellow or blue funnel traps (Vuts et al. 2022).
+An undesired side-effect of the use of pyrethroids in oilseed rape fields is their negative impact on pollinators, e.g. honey bees (Dworzanska et al., 2020).
+To reduce harmful insecticide effects on pollinating insects, detection, forecast and monitoring approaches for the occurrence of pollen beetles have been developed and are generally done by yellow water pan traps, sticky chromotropic yellow traps (Mauchline et al., 2018) and non-sticky fluorescent yellow or blue funnel traps (Vuts et al. 2022).
 The efficacy of chromotropic traps may be improved with the addition of chemical lures, which was demonstrated earlier with isothiocyanate-containing lures (Blight and Smart 1999).
 However, no detection or monitoring trap with semiochemical lure was available for growers at the time when the present research was started.

 The present research was initiated by chance findings.
 First, in a trapping trial originally aimed at catching Tropinota (Epicometis) hirta Poda (Coleoptera: Scarabaeidae), we recorded a surprisingly high number of pollen beetles: a mean of 193.3 in traps with the T. hirta lure vs. 79.0 in traps without the lure (P= 0.049), suggesting that the lure attracted them (M. Tóth and I. Szarukán, unpublished).
 The E. hirta lure contained a blend of (E)-anethole [1-methoxy-4-((E)-1-propenyl)-benzene] (abbreviated later as ANET) and (E)-cinnamyl alcohol [(E)-3-phenyl-2-propen-1-ol] (abbreviated later as CINNOH) (Tóth et al., 2004).